naturalnetworks/chatbot/readme.md

 This repository contains a Slack bot implemented in Python using the Slack Bolt framework.
 The bot leverages the Google Gemini API for text generation and integrates with the WeatherFlow API to provide weather reports.

-It is designed to run as a Google Cloud Function.
+It is designed to run as a Google Cloud Function or as a Cloud Run instance.

 ## Notes